Goodka7/MultiCloud-AI/README.md

 ---
 ## ECR Set Up

-### I created an ECR Repository for the backened to "dock" the Docker Image.
+### I created an ECR Repository for the backened to "dock" the Docker Image
 <img src="https://github.com/user-attachments/assets/45004723-f568-4b18-a8fd-21eafe11d34a" width="800" />

 ```